 What is flood insurance?

 Flood insurance¹ helps cover physical damage to your home and belongings from floods or related losses from rising water.
-You can purchase a government-run National Flood Insurance Program (NFIP) policy through an Allstate agent.
+You can purchase a policy on-line from National General, an Allstate company, or a government-run National Flood Insurance Program (NFIP) policy through an Allstate agent.

 Why do I need flood insurance?

-When you purchase an NFIP flood policy through an Allstate agent, you're helping to protect yourself from the financial burden flooding can cause.
-In fact, just one inch of water in a home can cost more than $25,000 in damage.
+When you purchase a flood policy through Allstate, you're helping to protect yourself from the financial burden flooding can cause.
 Instead of paying out of pocket or taking out loans to cover your expenses, flood insurance can help make the recovery process quicker, easier and less costly.

-Provides coverage for the physical structure of your home or non-resident property, including electrical and plumbing systems, refrigerators, window blinds and more.
+Covers your home’s physical structure, including electrical and plumbing systems, refrigerators, window blinds and more.

 Personal property (contents) coverage

-Provides coverage for the items inside your home, like clothing, furniture, microwaves and televisions, at their value at the time of loss.
+This covers your belongings inside your home.
+Things like clothing, furniture, microwaves and televisions, at their value at the time that they’re damaged or destroyed.

 What's not covered?